typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 library authors and application developers a concurrency model that is safe and simple to work with.

+Most users should never directly interact with the concurrency model of Cats Effect because it is a low-level API.
+This is intentional: low-level concurrency constructs are inherently unsafe and effectful, so forcing users to touch it would only be a burden for them.
+Cats Effect and other libraries provide higher-level and safer abstractions that users can exploit to achieve concurrency without having to understand what's happening under the hood.
-Many users will never directly interact with the concurrency model, usually because a library assumes that responsibility for them.
-For example, http4s achieves concurrent request handling by spawning a fiber for every request it receives; users need only specify the request handling code that is eventually run inside the fiber.
-We consider this to be an advantage; users can exploit concurrency in their programs via safe abstractions that libraries provide without having to directly with it.
+For example, http4s achieves concurrency on requests by spawning a fiber for every request it receives; users need only specify the request handling code that is eventually run inside the fiber.

-That being said, it can be tremendously helpful to learn about Cats Effect's concurrency model, so let's jump into it.
+That being said, it can be tremendously helpful to learn about Cats Effect's internals and concurrency model to understand how our applications behave and how to tune them, so let's jump into it.

 ### Fibers
 Cats Effect chooses fibers as the foundation for its concurrency model.
 The main benefit of fibers is that they are conceptually similar to native threads: both are types of logical threads that describe a sequence of computations.
 Unlike native threads, fibers are not associated with any system resources.
-They exist and are scheduled completely within the userspace process, independently of the operating system.
-This mode of concurrency reaps major
+They coexist and are scheduled completely within the userspace process, independently of the operating system.
+This mode of concurrency reaps major benefits for users and performance:
-benefits:

-1. Fibers are incredibly cheap so we can create hundreds of thousands of them without thrashing the process.
+1. Fibers are incredibly cheap in terms of memory overhead so we can create hundreds of thousands of them without thrashing the process.
 This means that we also don't need to pool fibers; we just create a new one whenever we need it.
 2. Context switching between fibers is orders of magnitude faster than context switching between threads.
 3. Blocking a fiber doesn't necessarily block a native thread; this is called semantic blocking.
-This is particularly true for nonblocking I/O operations.
+This is particularly true for nonblocking I/O and other asynchronous operations.

 Concretely, a fiber is a logical thread that encapsulates the execution of an `IO[A]` program, which is a sequence of `IO` effects (actions) that are bound